 JPMorgan Chase & Co.
-(JPM), the biggest underwriter of emerging-market debt, detailed the Nigerian bonds it plans to add to its benchmark indexes from Oct.
+(JPM:US), the biggest underwriter of emerging-market debt, detailed the Nigerian bonds it plans to add to its benchmark indexes from Oct.
 1 and predicted the inclusion may lure $1.5 billion to the country.

 The most-traded bonds maturing in March 2014, October 2019 and January 2022 will join JPMorgan’s GBI-EM indexes between Oct.
 1 and Dec.
 3, Giulia Pellegrini, the bank’s London-based sub-Saharan Africa economist, wrote in a note to clients yesterday.
 JPMorgan first disclosed the plans in August after central bank Governor Lamido Sanusi’s decision last year to attract more funds by removing restrictions on foreign investors holding debt of Africa’s biggest oil producer.

 Nigeria sold seven-year bonds at an auction last week at a yield of 12.9 percent, 3.24 percentage points lower than at the previous monthly sale.
 The nation’s bonds will probably have a weighting of 0.72 percent in JPMorgan’s GBI-EM Global Diversified index by December, according to Pellegrini.

 “Nigeria is coming of age and we have certainly seen a number of emerging market bond funds active in the market,” Daniel Broby, deputy chief executive officer at London-based Silk Invest Ltd., said in an e-mailed reply to questions today.
 “We still see Nigerian yields as attractive but are currently shaving our exposure back a tad,” he said, citing rallies across frontier markets.